Students & Families

 Essential skills across all classes and subject areas build, we believe, confident students who are prepared for high school and beyond.
 At Ridgeview, our staff is trained in proven, high engagement strategies in five areas: Writing, Inquiry, Collaboration, Organization, and Reading.
 We call this W.I.C.O.R.-izing instruction.
 We have been taught these skills through our participation in AVID's teacher training program, and we have become a certified AVID showcase school where educators from around our county, state, or even the nation come to see these strategies expertly modeled in action.

 Students don't learn at the same pace, and students don't always demonstrate mastery in the same ways.
 Teachers at Ridgeview embrace these challenges with a toolbox of strategies to meet students' individual needs.
 Ridgeview is a county-recognized model for a personalized learning climate amongst its faculty and staff.
 We use varied strategies, flexible pacing, and choice in demonstrating learning to co-partner with students as active participants in their educational process.
-We harness the power of student-issued iPads, Google Classroom, and Google Suite as part of our personalized learning approach.
+We harness the power of student-issued devices and Microsoft Teams as part of our personalized learning approach.